dannychan0510/100-days-of-code/day-25-us-states-game/README.md

 4. Run the program with `python us_states_game.py` (or `python3 us_states_game.py`
    on some systems).
 5. Start guessing state names.
 Type "Exit" to end the game early.

+---

+Disclaimer: This README is generated with the help of ChatGPT-4.